-Northwestern now offers all of its massive open online courses (MOOCs) at no cost to its students, alumni, faculty, and staff.
-You can now earn a Course Certificate, and access all Northwestern MOOC content on Coursera free of charge!
-To enroll in a Northwestern course and activate the special free course certificate offer, please follow the enrollment steps listed HERE.
+Northwestern offers all of its massive open online courses (MOOCs) at no cost to its students, alumni, faculty, and staff.
+You can earn a Course Certificate and access all Northwestern MOOC content on Coursera free of charge.
+To enroll in a Northwestern course and activate the special free Course Certificate offer, please follow the enrollment steps listed HERE.

-The benefits of earning a Course or Specialization Certificate include:
+The benefits of earning a Course Certificate include: